-Once present in numbers ranging over tens of millions across India, Pakistan, Bhutan, Nepal and Bangladesh; vultures today are on the brink of extinction.
+Once present in numbers ranging over tens of millions across India, Pakistan, Bhutan, Nepal and Bangladesh, vultures today are on the brink of extinction.
 Since the 1990s the vulture population has witnessed one of the most dramatic declines of a wild species in human history.
 Across the Indian subcontinent, the populations of three formerly common species of vultures-Oriental White-backed Vulture (Gyps bengalensis), Long-billed Vulture (Gyps indicus) and Slender-billed Vulture (Gyps tenuirostris)-have declined precipitously.
 Extensive studies have identified the cause of declines to be Diclofenac, an anti-inflammatory drug commonly used for treating domestic livestock that is highly toxic to vultures, causing death due to kidney failure.
 In response to the crisis, the Indian government has approved an alternative vulture-safe drug, Meloxicam, and has established a directive to phase out Diclofenac within a stipulated time frame-starting with a ban on its veterinary use in 2006.
 Despite this, there is mounting evidence that Diclofenac continues to be available and used for veterinary purposes, resulting in a continuation of vulture deaths and losses in valuable ecosystems services in the region.181

 Figure 12.1.
-Recent trends in key measures of the extinction, extinction risk and conservation status of species, with extrapolations to 2020 assuming constant underlying processes: a observed extinction rates of birds and mammals, showing a rising trend;179 the aggregate Red List Index of birds, mammals, amphibians and corals-significant decrease suggesting a continuing movement towards extinction; the Living Planet Index, with a significant decrease reflecting declines in species populations; protected area coverage of sites whose protection could avert the extinction of known threatened species: Alliance for Zero Extinction sites (AZEs) and Important Bird and Biodiversity Areas (IBAs), with significant increases suggesting progress towards averting future extinctions, although 75% of such sites remain inadequately covered by protected areas; and Important Bird and Important Bird and Important Bird and Biodiversity Areas (IBAs), with significant increases suggesting progress towards averting future extinctions, although 75% of such sites remain inadequately covered by protected areas; and Important Bird and Important Bird and Biodiversity Areas (IBAs), with significant increases suggesting progress towards averting future extinctions, although 75% of such sites remain inadequately covered by protected areas; and Important Bird and Biodiversity Areas (IBAs), with significant change in the underlying trend between 2010 and 2020.
-The solid lines represents the model fit for the periods with data and the extrapolations, dots represent data points and the shaded bands illustrates the 95% confidence intervals.
+Recent trends in key measures of the extinction, extinction risk and conservation status of species, with extrapolations to 2020 assuming constant underlying processes: (a) observed extinction rates of birds and mammals, showing a rising trend;179 (b) the aggregate Red List Index of birds, mammals, amphibians and corals-significant decrease suggesting a continuing movement towards extinction; (c) the Living Planet Index, with a significant decrease reflecting declines in species populations; (b) protected area coverage of sites whose protection could avert the extinction of known threatened species: Alliance for Zero Extinction sites (AZEs) and (c) Important Bird and Biodiversity Areas (IBAs), with significant increases suggesting progress towards averting future extinctions, although 75% of such sites remain inadequately covered by protected areas;180 and (c) funds for the protection of species showing no significant change in the underlying trend between 2010 and 2020.
+The solid lines represents the model fit for the periods with data and the extrapolations, dots represent data points, and the unshaded bands illustrate the 95% confidence intervals.